jgrayson-apl/CommercialRealEstate/README.md

 ### Details

+This demo focuses on a simple site selection use-case for commercial real estate.
+Users can select from a pre-defined list of commercial real estate types, such as retail, office, industrial or mixed-use.
+For each type a list of corresponding sites is presented for the user to select from.
+When selected the preview map will zoom into the site to provide context about the location.
+Selecting the action button for the site will start the geoenrichment process for that site.
+A new panel is added showing details about the site, a map of the site, and various details retrieved from the geoenrichment service.
+The search area is based on the type of site and varies simple distances to walk and drive travel times.

+### GeoEnrichment

 > This demo application uses the [GeoEnrichment Service](https://developers.arcgis.com/documentation/mapping-apis-and-services/demographics/services/geoenrichment-service/) from [ArcGIS Platform](https://developers.arcgis.com/documentation/mapping-apis-and-services/arcgis-platform/).

 GeoEnrichment is the process of enhancing existing data with additional location-based information about the people and places in a specific area.